nodejs/node/doc/api/child_processes.markdown

 spawning the process with an empty environment rather than using `process.env`.
 This due to backwards compatibility issues with a deprecated API.

+There is a deprecated option called `customFds` which allows one to specify specific file descriptors for the stdio of the child process.
+This API is was not portable to all platforms and therefore removed.
+With `customFds` it was possible to hook up the new process' [stdin, stdout, stderr] to existing streams; `-1` meant that a new stream should be created.
+Use at your own risk.

+There are several internal options.
+In particular `stdinStream`, `stdoutStream`, `stderrStream`.
+They are for INTERNAL USE ONLY.
+As with all undocumented APIs in Node, they should not be used.

 See also: `child_process.exec()`